Skip to content

 return AsyncReadAwaiter(fd, buffer, size);

-}The fast path in await_ready() is a very important optimization.
-In many scenarios, data is already in the TCP receive buffer (especially when the client sends multiple messages in a row), so there is no need for the whole process of suspending the coroutine, registering with epoll, waiting for notification, and resuming the coroutine—just recv directly.
-This fast path saves at least one epoll_ctl system call and two coroutine context switches.
+The fast path in await_ready() is a critical optimization.
+In many scenarios, data is already available in the TCP receive buffer (especially when the client sends multiple messages consecutively).
+In these cases, we don't need the full routine of suspending the coroutine, registering with epoll, waiting for a notification, and resuming the coroutine—we can simply recv immediately.
+This fast path eliminates at least one epoll_ctl system call and two coroutine context switches.

-Step 6: async_write—Coroutine-Based Data Writing
+Step 6: async_write—Coroutine-based Data Writing

 /// 异步 write 的 awaiter(需要处理部分写入)